deepbag/Onereaderio-free-public-domain-books-online/README.md

 </div>

 ## Onereaderio - a Free Public Domain eBooks
-( if any issues and questions feel to free contact on linkedin instagram github )
+( if any issues and questions feel to free contact on linkedin instagram github or email : onereader.io@gmail.com )

 ### NPM Packages used in this Onereaderio